graphprotocol/rfcs/rfcs/0003-mutations.md

   types: ./index.d.ts
 ```

-NOTE: `resolvers.types` is optional, and is only required if the resolvers' module exports a state builder.
+NOTE: `resolvers.types` is optional, and is only required if the resolvers module exports a state builder.
 More on this below.

 ### Mutations Schema